0abc/0abc-a23/readme.md

 ## Requests
 ### Art
+* actors:
+  * a new, much lower Roman centre
+  * military shipyards for all civilizations (as opposed to economic docks)
+  * kid (young goat), lamb (young sheep), piglet (young pig), calf (young cow), foal (young horse)
+  * mule (mare × jack), Bactrian camel, wild camel, hybrid camel (Bactrian × dromedary)
+  * duck, goose, swan, guineafowl, pheasant, turkey
+  * more chariots: Kushite biga archer, Libyan biga javelineer, Carthaginian heavy quadriga
+* animations:
   * melee attack for scythed chariots (pers b/a/e, sele c)
   * ranged attack for slaves and women (crouch down to pick up stones, then throw them)
   * ranged attack for fishermen (hurl harpoon)
   * gather meat animation for fishermen (chop at carcass)
   * animations for animals that are present in game but don't have any yet (at the very least: bear, dragon, African baby elephant, fox, muskox, pig, walrus, wildebeest)
   * swimming animations for crocodile
-* kid (young goat), lamb (young sheep), piglet (young pig), calf (young cow), foal (young horse)
+* icons (transparent background, 128×128, PNG):
+  * twelve Roman numerals: i, ii, iii, iv, v, vi, vii, viii, ix, x, xi, xii
+  * six melee weapons: pike, spear, gladius/xiphos/sword, falcata/kopis/sabre, sagaris/axe, mace
+  * six ranged weapons: javelin, bow-and-arrow, crossbow, sling, staff sling, throwing axe
+  * six unit categories: infantry, cavalry, camelry, chariotry, elephantry, artillery (maybe chess-like?)
+  * six resources: bricks, charcoal, cheese, fish, fruit, time (clock)

 [(return to table of contents)](https://github.com/0abc/0abc-a23#table-of-contents)

 ### Features
+* AI (Petra):
+  * build forges near metal mines
-* AI: replace all hard-coded template file name paths with classes
+  * replace all hard-coded template file name paths with classes
-* AI: build forges near metal mines
+  * be able to build and maintain walls
 * attach points for units (e.g. chariots, elephants), to allow soldiers to fight and be killed independently from the unit that's carrying them
 * `<BuildRestrictions/Distance>` applies to other players as well, e.g. you can't build a fortress right next to one of a different player
 * resource variance: resource suppliers now start with a random amount between `<ResourceSupply/Min>` and `<ResourceSupply/Max>`.
-* resource consumption for attacks; e.g. everytime a stone-thrower shoots, you pay 1 stone
 * elevation bonus is taken into account for attack range visualization
 * elevation bonus applies to vision range as well
 * different ranged attacks for different garrisoned units (e.g. archers, javelineers, and stone-throwers on quinqueremes)
+* pressing `Home` hotkey would cycle you through your centres
+* if using shared dropsites, the structure owner gets a 10% fee
+* increase entity costs depending on the number of entities of a certain class (e.g. first barracks cost 250 wood, second 300, third 350, etc.)
+* increase technology costs depending on the number of entities of a certain class (e.g. 200 food base + 10 metal for each soldier)
+* instead of a player population setting, have a world population setting; each surviving player is then entitled to a 1/n share.
+E.g. a four player game with a world population of 600: all players have a maximum population limit of 150 at start; one player is defeated, the others can now have up to 200; then another is defeated, both survivors up to 300.
+Methinks this would provide an interesting dynamic (do you keep weak players alive to prevent stronger opponents from training more units?) while avoiding performance issues and improving realism.
 * new victory condition: win by centre count (e.g. control at least 10 centres for 10 minutes)
+* new map wall setting: start with only a centre (default); start with a centre and palisades; start with a centre and wooden town walls; start with centre and stone city walls.

 [(return to table of contents)](https://github.com/0abc/0abc-a23#table-of-contents)